microchip-pic-avr-examples/pic16f17146-pir-sensor-node-with-ble-mplab-mcc/README.md

 ![pir-click-modification](images/pir-click-modification.png)

-For this example, no external components are required (except a 47k resistor at the output of the sensor which is recommended by the sensor datasheet).
+For this example, no external components are required (except a 47k resistor at the output of the sensor which is recommended by the sensor data sheet).
 The R11 resistor from the Click board is removed and PIR output (VOUT) is directly connected (green cable in the image present in [Hardware Setup](https://github.com/microchip-pic-avr-examples/pic16f17146-pir-sensor-node-with-ble-mplab-mcc#Hardware-Setup)) to the one of the NC pins (RST) of the mikroBUS header to bypass the amplification and filter stage.

 #### Hardware Modifications on RN4871 Click:
 The RN4871 Click does not provide the connection for RN4871’s UART_TX_IND pin on the mikroBUS header.
 Thus, a wire is explicitly soldered to connect the UART_TX_IND pin (pin 15 – P2_7) and one of the NC pins (SCK) of the mikroBUS header.
 AN2 is then used as the UART_TX_IND pin.